hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/080_soul_nature_and_god.md

 again its materials will come together and take form, like the wave that goes down, rises again, and takes shape.
-The acts of going back to causes and coming out again, taking form, are called in Sanskrit Sankocha and Vikâsha, which mean shrinking and expanding.
+The acts of going back to causes and coming out again, taking form, are called in Sanskrit Sankocha and Vikāsha, which mean shrinking and expanding.
 The whole universe, as it were, shrinks, and then it expands again.
 To use the more accepted words of modern science, they are involved and evolved.
 You hear about evolution, how all forms grow from lower ones, slowly